-Harding, Loevner Funds, Inc. (the "Fund") is a no-load, open-end management investment company that currently has nine separate diversified portfolios, including the Global Equity Portfolio, International Equity Portfolio, International Small Companies Portfolio, Institutional Emerging Markets Portfolio, Frontier Emerging Markets Portfolio, Global Equity Research Portfolio, International Equity Research Portfolio, and Emerging Markets Research Portfolio, whose Institutional, or Institutional Class I, and Institutional Class II shares, are offered in this Prospectus (each, a "Portfolio," and collectively, the "Portfolios").
+Harding, Loevner Funds, Inc. (the "Fund") is a no-load, open-end management investment company that currently has ten separate portfolios, including nine diversified portfolios and one non-diversified portfolio, including the Global Equity Portfolio, International Equity Portfolio, International Small Companies Portfolio, Institutional Emerging Markets Portfolio, Chinese Equity Portfolio, Frontier Emerging Markets Portfolio, Global Equity Research Portfolio, International Equity Research Portfolio, and Emerging Markets Research Portfolio, whose Institutional, or Institutional Class I, and Institutional Class II shares are offered in this Prospectus (each, a "Portfolio," and collectively, the "Portfolios").
 Each Portfolio has its own investment objective, strategy, and policies.
 The Fund is advised by Harding Loevner.
 There is no assurance that a Portfolio will achieve its investment objective.